Nolan-code/Inverted-Pendulum-Neural-ODE/README.md

 ### Phase portrait
 - The phase-space structure is approximately captured.
 - The long-term trajectories diverge from the expected dynamics due to error accumulation.
+- The lack of closed trajectories in the learned phase portrait is a consequence of the model not conserving the mechanical energy.
 ![Mecganical energy conservation](figures/phase.png)